GattoG13/Sistema-de-gestion-de-stock/README.md

-Sistema de Gestión de Stock
-Descripción
-Este proyecto es un sistema básico de gestión de stock realizado en C# con Entity Framework.
-Permite llevar un control sobre los artículos en inventario, con funcionalidades para aumentar y disminuir el stock según sea necesario.

-Características
-Agregar Artículos: Añadir nuevos artículos al inventario.
-Actualizar Stock: Aumentar o disminuir la cantidad de stock disponible para cada artículo.
-Consultar Stock: Visualizar el stock actual de los artículos.
-Requisitos
+Stock Management System

+Description:
+This project is a basic stock management system built with C# using Entity Framework.
+It allows for tracking inventory items, with features to increase or decrease stock levels as needed.

+Features:

+Add Items: Add new items to the inventory.

+Update Stock: Increase or decrease the available quantity for each item.

+Check Stock: View the current stock levels of all items.

+Requirements:

-.NET Core 6.0 o superior
+.NET Core 6.0 or higher

-Entity Framework Core (incluido como paquete NuGet) SQL Server (o cualquier otra base de datos compatible)
+Entity Framework Core (included as a NuGet package)

+SQL Server (or any other compatible database)